PSG coasting to another Ligue 1 title! Mbappe among scorers but Mendes shines brightest as champions pulverise Auxerre

 - Galtier's side go five points clear

 THE MVP: Nuno Mendes.
 As goals rained down at the Parc des Princes, there was a number of star performers worthy of MVP status.
-Mendes' two assists set him out from the rest, however, especially given the dazzling bit of individual skill that put it on a plate for Soler's first and PSG's second.
+Mendes' two assists set him apart from the rest, however, especially given the dazzling bit of individual skill that put the ball on a plate for Soler's first and PSG's second.
 He will undoubtedly be one to watch for Portugal at the World Cup in just over a week's time.

 THE BIG LOSER: Neymar.
 While PSG were in a scoring mood, the Brazilian was nowhere to be seen.
 Messi might also have failed to register a goal or assist, but he was heavily involved in the action, whereas Neymar seemed off the pace before they were both subbed off on 75 minutes.
 Brazil fans will be hoping this is just a minor blip before the start of the World Cup.